-339 Item no. No. No. to identify 109102/ the 09.08.2006 observations and No. received from 74554/ the public 09.08.2006 The questioner opposes the proposed gold and silver mining project at Roşia Montană and makes the following observations and comments: - The tailings pond is unlined and is a hazard for the town of Abrud, as there is the risk of a failure; - The overall costs for mine closure are not realistic. - The project represents a threatening to the protected flora and fauna; Proposal - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - The company could not find an insurer for the mining project. - The EIA report does not assess the "Zero Alternative"; - The EIA report does not include an assessment of the "cyanide rain" phenomenon.
+1683 Item no. No. to identify No. the 110790/ observations received from 25.08.2006 the public The questioner opposes the proposed gold and silver mining project at Roşia Montană and makes the following observations and comments: - The tailings pond is unlined and is a hazard for the town of Abrud, as there is the risk of a failure; - The overall costs for mine closure are not realistic. - The Project poses a threat for protected flora and fauna - The phase of public consultation and quality evaluation of the impact assessment study report begun Proposal without a valid urbanism certificate; - The company could not find an insurer for the mining project. - The EIA report does not assess the "zero alternative"; - The EIA report does not include an assessment of the "cyanide rain" phenomenon.